 When A Church Is Not A Church

-Non-profit organizations do great work in this country.
+OPINION–Non-profit organizations do great work in this country.
 Non-profits employ more than 12-million people and contribute $2-trillion to our national economy.
 They also mobilize millions more in volunteer activities, reducing and sometimes eliminating the need for government services.

 The value of non-profits is so great that our tax code treats them in a special way.
 Donors can deduct gifts to non-profits.
 The non-profits themselves are exempt from most taxes.
 In fact, what most of us think of as “non-profits” or “ministries” are identified by law as “tax-exempt” organizations.
-Historically, we have gladly given these tax exemptions recognize the great value these organizations bring to our country and the world.
+Historically, we have gladly given these tax exemptions to recognize and compensate for the great value these organizations bring to our country and the world.

 But we require tax-exempt organizations to do one important thing.
 We ask them to provide evidence they are doing what they say they are doing.
 An important way that exempt organizations meet this requirement is by completing an annual Form 990.